on your big day someone who has been there countless times can offer you the best choices...

 Q: What do you find most gratifying about photographing weddings?

 People want to share their stories, and guests want to share their love for their friends.
 I’m there to document that, BUT I’ve learned that I can influence that & help to bring it out.
 I do it by attempting to guide moments throughout the day.
-You can tell who is really there for the couple & bringing them along for some of those moments can be beneficial.

 Q: You’re wife is a Hair Stylist & Makeup Artist, do you work together?